DaBlick/Hierarchical-Observer-Pattern/README.md

 The `PhoneApp`'s parameter is a `String` that is the app's name. `AppA` is an example of a phone app that you open when calling a contact, `appB` is an email app example that observes the contacts and can be notified of any emails tied to that phone number. `AppC` is a utility app example that is informed of contacts that are removed from the list.

-Next, we create the `ContactsList` that will store the `Contact`s.
+Next, we initialize the `ContactsList` .
 We also create reference objects to the different observables in the `ContactsList`.

         ContactsList contactsList = new ContactsList("User");
         ListObservable mainObservable = contactsList.getMainObservable();
         ListObservable addObservable = contactsList.getAddObservable();
         ListObservable removeObservable = contactsList.getRemoveObservable();

 `ContactsList` contains getters for all of its observables.
-This keeps the observables private and protected in the class.
+This keeps the observable fields in `ContactsList` private and protected.

-Next we initiate some `Contact`s	 to be added to the contacts.
+Next we initiate `Contact`s.

         Contact contact1 = new Contact("Jon", "111-111-1111");
         Contact contact2 = new Contact("Mike", "222-222-2222");
         Contact contact3 = new Contact("Alex", "333-333-3333");
         Contact contact4 = new Contact("Tom", "444-444-4444");

-The parameters of `Contact` are the name of the contact and the phone number.
+The parameters of `Contact` are the name and the phone number.
 Both parameters are of type `String`.

 Next, we add the observers `appA`, `appB`, and `appC` to the different observables so that they can receive events.

         mainObservable.addObserver(appA);
         addObservable.addObserver(appB);
         removeObservable.addObserver(appC);

+`AppA` is an observer of `mainObservable`, `appB`  is an observer of `addObservable`, and `appC`  is an observer of `removeObservable`.

-We now add the previously initialized contacts to the `ContactList`.
+We add the `Contact`s to the `ContactList`.

         contactsList.addContact(contact1);
         contactsList.addContact(contact2);